Maths home learning for Year 2 children consists of a succession of certificates for them to work towards achieving.

 Answers to FAQs:

-- Maths certificates were introduced from Sept 2011 as a more effective way to provide home learning activities than previously.
+- Maths certificates were introduced from Sept 2011 as a more effective way to provide home learning activities.

 - Certificates are effective because they are tailored to the individual child who can take as long as s/he needs to master the skill.